Part of home art residency Casa Lucas Alamán, Mexico City. Photo & video taken by Leopoldo Germán Beltrán Rolón

 The 3D prototype map shows main causeways, neighborhoods and sacred centers superimposed on enlarged images of bacteria and fungi from the petri dish culture.
 A reimagining of the precolonial, mythological city that has been interpreted many ways throughout history, paintings and literature—never fully realized in its suppose precision, always dream-like and mystic, an apparition within the histories of colonialism.

 The map highlights the unseen bacterial-fungi-virus fabric that has played a symbiotic role in shaping the landscape, architecture, and political movement of every body that has passed and passes through this site.
-This fluid medium knows no boundaries when it comes to our definition of time and space, bridging an intimate connection to the origin eco-geo-political formation and colonial subjugation of Tenochtitlan.
+This fluid medium knows no boundaries when it comes to our definition of time and space, bridging an intimate connection to the eco-geo-political formation of Tenochtitlan and its various subjugations, both colonial and imperial.
 It's in a constant state of degradation, but it was never "lost", it continues to live within us through what we consume, decay, breath and touch.
 El pasado aún está vivo—The past is still alive.